Updated: May 15

 We came back a week later to hear the words “there is no heartbeat”.

 Wow.
-It’s crazy how all the sudden everything crashes, or least that’s what it feels like.
+It’s crazy how all a sudden everything crashes, or at least that’s what it felt like.
 I started to think about all the women around the world that have gone through this, and my heart was with them.

-We have already built up all of these expectations of a reality that wasn’t even real, but we had made plans so we fall so hard because we don’t expect things so happen — or we do, and when we live in a world of fear we bring in more fear.
+We build up all of these expectations of a reality that wasn’t even real, but we make plans so we fall so hard because we don’t expect things like this to happen — or we do, and when we live in a world of fear we bring in more fear.

 My story is longer, but this post is about how I have got through it — now twice, and I am positive that I will get pregnant again and give birth to a healthy baby one day.

-What I have realized there is no clear path, so I will not call them steps, because they can be in different orders and something you fall back into all of the feels and it feels like you are back on square on.
+What I have realized is that there is no clear path with grief, so I will not call them steps, because they can be in different orders and sometimes you fall back into all of the feels and it feels like you are back on square one.

-- Journal.
-Get yourself a journal that is for this journey, where you can write down thoughts and how your body is doing.
+1. Journal.
+Get yourself a journal that is for this journey, where you can write down thoughts about how you and your body is doing.
 It’s been really healing to get my words out, even when they don’t make sense.

-- Talk about it, share your story and your pain with others.
-Maybe you don’t feel safe and hear by the people around you, but find others.
+3. Talk about it, share your story and your pain with others.
+Maybe you don’t feel safe and heard by the people around you, but find others.
 I started to connect to women on Instagram after I posted my story, it felt good to know that we are not alone.
-When we share we learn that this is really common, 1 out of 4 pregnancies'.
+When we share we learn that this is really common, 1 out of 4 pregnancies.
 We just don’t talk about it enough, and it’s important that we do for the ones that can’t talk about it.

-- Don’t get stuck in the victim mentality (only for a little bit).
-I know, this is really hard because it’s easy to blame the world, people, ourselves, situations and even God.
-Slowly start realizing that these things happens, and our bodies works so hard every day to keep us alive, our bodies knows when something is wrong.
+4. Don’t get stuck in the victim mentality (only for a little bit).
+I know, this is really hard because it’s easy to blame the world, people, ourselves, situations, and even God.
+Slowly start realizing that these things happen, and our bodies work so hard every day to keep us alive, our bodies know when something is wrong.

-- Reprogram the way we think, and start feeling gratitude for our bodies then being mad at our bodies.
+5. Reprogram the way we think, and start feeling gratitude for our bodies rather than being mad at our bodies.
 I read somewhere that women think today that something is wrong with them because we can detect pregnancies so early, and when we have a miscarriage we think that there is something wrong with our bodies, when in fact our bodies just knew that there was a chromosomal issue or something else and it did what our body does best.

-- Evaluate your life and your health routines.
+7. Evaluate your life and your health routines.
 I am a really healthy person, and I take care of myself.
 I was preparing my body with the right food and supplements before I got pregnant, and somehow everything would have just been too perfect if I would have got pregnant on the first try.
-So connect to yourself, have you healed from past trauma?
+To connect to yourself, have you healed from past trauma?
 Is there anything in your energy system that might be blocked.
-During the second miscarriage I realized that I was still carrying shame and guilt from past mistakes and choices.
-It was some deep things, and I have been on a healing journey for the last 8 years but this was a whole knew level.
+During the second miscarriage, I realized that I was still carrying shame and guilt from past mistakes and choices.
+It was some deep things, and I have been on a healing journey for the last 8 years but this was a whole new level.
 I have forgiven others but not myself.

-- Move your body.
+9. Move your body.
 Start small, some simple yoga at home.
-Move your body, to release energy and to create endorphins.
+Move your body, to release energy, and to create endorphins.
 Add some kind of light movement every day, a walk, yoga, stretches at home… whatever calls you.
 It’s OK to lay in bed and cry for a few days, but let yourself get out of it and move slowly.

-- Healing music.
-I listened to a lot of healing music that helped me thought this time, if you wand specific songs a tips send me an email firstname.lastname@example.org.
-Otherwise I truly recommend searching for high frequency music on Youtube, you can search for Hz music for loss and grieving and there is many options.
-These sounds helps your body to heal, the vibrations of the sounds can assist you with the releasing.
+10. Healing music.
+I listened to a lot of healing music that helped me thought this time if you want specific songs tips send me an email firstname.lastname@example.org.
+Otherwise, I truly recommend searching for high-frequency music on Youtube, you can search for Hz music for loss and grieving and there are many options.
+These sounds help your body to heal, the vibrations of the sounds can assist you with the releasing.

 I hope this helps you along your way, and maybe this is something you can share with someone that is going through it.

 Let yourself go over some steps many times.
-Specially feeling everything.
+Especially feeling everything.
 There is nothing wrong, and you are allowed to process this in your own time.